Veejay/elfs/README.markdown

         -rwxrwxrwx 0 root root 10 1970-01-01 01:00 libXt.so.6

-For more informations, just type:
+For more information, just type:

         $ elfs -h